Krakoan Age: Mutant resurrection protocols

 The House of X and Powers of X storyline also introduced the mutant resurrection protocols.
 A group of mutants known as The Five (Hope Summers, Elixir, Proteus, Egg, and Tempus) working in tandem could resurrect any fallen mutant.
 Susana Polo of Polygon explained that "the Five prepare a viable egg, imbue it with a fallen mutant's DNA – as collected by Mister Sinister's mutant genetic database – and accelerate the growth of the new mutant body to the age the person was when they died.
 Then Professor X steps in and uses Cerebro to imbue this mutant husk with a 'backup' mind.
 Apparently he's been creating a backup copy of every mutant mind on the planet every week".
 Alex Abad-Santos of Vox commented that the reinterpretation of the mutants in The Five shows that Hickman "is constantly thinking of news ways to think about these dead-end beings.
 Like he did with Moira, Hickman has turned Goldballs and his crew of forgotten X-Men into full-fledged characters with intriguing powers.
 He and his cohort, along with other forgotten mutants, have seemingly become more powerful, but not to the point where their existence breaks storytelling.
 To do what Hickman did with these esoteric characters offers fidelity to the larger X-Men canon".

 During the X-Men: Trial of Magneto (August – December 2021) storyline, Scarlet Witch worked with the mutants Polaris, Legion, and Proteus to increase the capabilities of the resurrection protocols.
 She was able to create a pocket dimension "Waiting Room" which now allows all mutants to be resurrected, including those who never manifested their X-gene and those whose minds were not able to be copied to the computer Cerebro.
 This added twenty million mutants to the queue, including everyone who died on Genosha.
 Learning this, the mutants of Krakoa who once referred to Wanda as a "Pretender" have forgiven her for the M-Day incident and Exodus himself has given her the new title of "The Redeemer".
 The protocols remained a secret from the world until X-Men #12 (June 2022), during the Destiny of X phase, when reporter Ben Urich broke the news of the mutant resurrection in the Daily Bugle.
-Following the Hellfire Gala (July 2023), The Five were trapped in the White Hot Room which effectively ended the mutant resurrection protocols on Earth.
+Following the Hellfire Gala (July 2023), The Five were trapped in the White Hot Room, which effectively ended the mutant resurrection protocols on Earth.
 During the subsequent X-Men: From the Ashes relaunch in 2024, Resurrection Linked Degenerative Sickness (R-LDS) was introduced as a negative consequence resulting from the use of the mutant resurrection protocols.
+R-LDS was later revealed to not exist, with its apparent link to the protocols being a misdiagnosis given by Beast.